stephanbracke/intermagnet-technical-manual/appendices/includes/dataformats/imagcdfformat.rst

 .. _app_cdf_gattr_describe_data:

-Attributes That Describe The Data Format
+Attributes that Describe the Data Format
 """"""""""""""""""""""""""""""""""""""""

 These are 'constant' values that will be the same for all ImagCDF